Lady Gaga Enigma + Jazz & Piano: Commercial performance

-Pre-sales for the show started on August 8, 2018, for Gaga's fan club members, followed by Citi bank credit card holders on the next day, getting an early chance at acquiring the tickets.
+Pre-sales for the show started on August 8, 2018, for Gaga's fan club members, followed by Citibank credit card holders on the next day, getting an early chance at acquiring the tickets.
 There was also a pre-sale for MGM members as well as Live Nation and Ticketmaster customers which ran from August 11–12.
 The next day tickets for the show were available to the general public, including the general bookings and VIP packages for meet-and-greets.
 IQ magazine reported that the tickets were outselling nearest competitors, those of residencies by artists like Celine Dion and Britney Spears.
-The sales are also affected by the higher price range of the tickets in the secondary markets.
+The sales were also affected by the higher price range of the tickets in the secondary markets.

 In February 2019, the first set of boxscores were reported by Billboard.
 Gaga earned $16 million from the 11 reported sold out dates, which when divided monthwise, resulted in grosses of $4.3 million in December 2018, $8.7 million in January 2019 and $2.9 million in February.
 Individual show grosses ranged from $1.41–$1.48 million, with the total audience rounding out at 59,162 tickets.
 According to the magazine's Eric Frankenberg, the total gross was "an electrifying opening pace for Gaga's Vegas residency", since the singer "outperformed" the opening grosses of all previous residencies by other artists—including Christina Aguilera, Britney Spears, Jennifer Lopez, the Backstreet Boys, Shania Twain and Gwen Stefani.
 With the gross, Gaga also became the fifth woman to pass the half-billion career total as per Billboard Boxscore.

-In 2019, the residency grossed $53,868,719 million for an average of $1,584,374 per concert, and sold 185,019 tickets for an average of 5,442 per concert.
-The average ticket price was $291.15.
+Further box office data released in subsequent years indicated that the residency remained commercially competitive well beyond its initial run, with industry tracking sources reporting that the combined gross of Enigma and Jazz & Piano exceeded $110 million across 72 performances between December 2018 and 2024, with more than 376,000 tickets sold and an average ticket price of approximately $292.
+The residency ranked eighth among the highest-grossing Las Vegas residencies of all time, placing Gaga ahead of Jennifer Lopez and behind Bruno Mars.
+She also became the fourth female headliner to surpass $100 million in residency grosses, joining Celine Dion, Jennifer Lopez and Cher.